 Effective July 16, 2007, the Company entered into an Employment Agreement with Jody Frank to act as our Chief Financial Officer.
 The Agreement has an indefinite term until terminated pursuant to the terms of the Agreement.
 During the first two years of the Agreement, either party may only terminate the Employment Agreement for cause.
-Mr. Frank agreed to serve as Chief Financial Officer.
-Pursuant to said Agreement, we will be paying Mr. Frank a base annual salary of approximately \$350,000, which is subject to increase at the discretion of the Compensation Committee.
-Mr. Frank will also be entitled to receive annual cash and stock incentive bonus for each fiscal year based upon a level of accomplishment of management and performance objectives as established by the Compensation Committee.
+Pursuant to said Agreement, Mr. Frank is paid a base annual salary of approximately \$350,000, which is subject to increase at the discretion of the Compensation Committee.
+Mr. Frank will also be entitled to receive an annual cash and stock incentive bonus for each fiscal year based upon a level of accomplishment of management and performance objectives as established by the Compensation Committee.